MileHacker Logo

 Weekend Activities

-• Weekends often feature more action and later closing times for some establishments.
+• Weekends often feature more action and later closing times for a few establishments.

 • Live concerts are more common on weekend evenings.